inrupt/docs-pod-browser/source/login.rst

 #.
 Go to https://podbrowser.inrupt.com/login in a Web browser.

 #.
 Log in to your Solid Identity Provider.
-To specify the Identitys
-   Provider, click :guilabel:`Sign in with other provider` and enter your Provider.

    See :ref:`login-examples`.